-- 4.8 The Council's treasury management advisers, Link Asset Services, will continually review the appropriateness of our investment criteria and continue to develop a best practise counterparty list.
+- 5.8 The Council's treasury management advisers, Link Asset Services, will continually review the appropriateness of our investment criteria and continue to develop a best practise counterparty list.
 The latest advice has now been incorporated in this Strategy, which is set out below.

-- 4.9 The individual ratings for some banks and building societies are low which means that they do not meet the criteria in our credit ratings matrix.
+- 5.9 The individual ratings for some banks and building societies are low which means that they do not meet the criteria in our credit ratings matrix.
 However, this does not take account of part nationalised banks (currently The Royal Bank of Scotland Plc and National Westminster Bank Plc).
-These banks can be included in the counterparty list if they continue to be part nationalised or they meet the criteria of our credit ratings matrix or the criteria in paragraph 4.10.
+These banks can be included in the counterparty list if they continue to be part nationalised or they meet the criteria of our credit ratings matrix in paragraph 5.6.
 An example of the institutions meeting the criteria for the UK will therefore include:

-- Bank of Scotland Plc
+- Bank of Scotland Plc (RFB)

-- Lloyds Bank Plc
+- Lloyds Bank Plc (RFB)

-- The Royal Bank of Scotland Plc
+- The Royal Bank of Scotland Plc (RFB)

-- National Westminster Bank Plc
+- National Westminster Bank Plc (RFB)

-- Barclays Bank Plc
+- Barclays Bank Plc (NRFB)

-- HSBC Bank Plc
+- HSBC Bank Plc (NRFB)

 - Nationwide Building Society

 - Santander UK Plc

+- 5.10 The largest UK banks were required, by UK law, to separate core retail banking services from their investment and international banking activities by 1st January 2019.
+This is known as "ring-fencing" and is a regulatory initiative created in response to the global financial crisis to improve the resilience and resolvability of banks.
+The initials RFB and NRFB in paragraph 5.9 refer to whether the bank is the Ring-fenced Bank or the Non Ring-fenced Bank.
+Each part of the bank has an individual credit rating and for any potential investment the counterparty would be considered against the criteria in this strategy in the normal way.

-For example, National Westminster Bank Plc fails the investment criteria of the credit ratings matrix but is a part nationalised bank and would therefore be added back to the counterparty list.
-Counterparties that are manually added back to the list will have a maximum length of investment of two years.
+- 5.11 Counterparties that are manually added back to the list will have a maximum length of investment of two years.
 Amendments to the counterparty list can happen at any point in time.

-- 4.10 In addition, for practical purposes the Council's bank will form part of the counterparty list, whether or not it meets the criteria in our credit ratings matrix. - 4.11 Regard will be given to forward looking rating warnings from the three main credit rating agencies (i.e. rating watches and outlooks) provided by our treasury management advisers. - 4.12 The current advice from DCLG and CIPFA is not to rely solely on the credit rating agencies and the Council recognises that ratings should not be the sole determinant of the quality of an institution.
+- 5.12 In addition, for practical purposes the Council's bank will form part of the counterparty list, whether or not it meets the criteria in our credit ratings matrix.

+- 5.13 Regard will be given to forward looking rating warnings from the three main credit rating agencies (i.e. rating watches and outlooks) provided by our treasury management advisers.

+- 5.14 The current advice from DCLG and CIPFA is not to rely solely on the credit rating agencies and the Council recognises that ratings should not be the sole determinant of the quality of an institution.
 So regard will also be given to market information such as the financial press, and officers will engage with their advisers to maintain a monitor on market pricing (such as share and 'credit default swap' prices) and other such information pertaining to the banking sector.
-Where available credit information, other than credit ratings has been used, this will be documented when the investment decision is made. - 4.13 Consideration will also be given to Link Asset Services' rating methodology approach, where counterparties are put into bands of risk.
-These reflect the differences in credit quality of suggested duration and counterparties are assigned a risk number/colour.
+Where available credit information, other

+than credit ratings has been used, this will be documented when the investment decision is made.

-4.14 The achievement of an appropriate balance between short-term and longer-term deposits will be driven by the credit quality of counterparties, the council's cash flow requirements, and the need to achieve optimum performance from our investments consistent with effective management of risk.
+- 5.15 Consideration will also be given to Link Asset Services' rating methodology approach, where counterparties are put into bands of risk.
+These reflect the differences in credit quality of suggested duration and counterparties are assigned a risk number/colour. - 5.16 The achievement of an appropriate balance between short-term and longer-term deposits will be driven by the credit quality of counterparties, the council's cash flow requirements, and the need to achieve optimum performance from our investments consistent with effective management of risk.

-5 Investment Limits for Funds Managed In-house
+6 Investment Limits for Funds Managed In-house